jpc-hpe/my_nvim_config/README.md

 yanky: advanced yank: leader-p <p <P =p =P >p >P TODO: complete

+### brief description of LSPs and other things installed with mason

+- marksman offers completions (for blink) and an action to create table of contents for markdown

 ### concepts

 - The location list is local to a window.
 Open it with :lopen or :lw